 “Trust, but verify” is a Russian proverb and now a cybersecurity maxim.
 Whereas supplier relationships have historically been built on trust, organisations now need to move beyond trust and seek assurance from their cyber supply chain.
 They need to question the authenticity of the suppliers and partners they are sharing information with or have access to their digital estate.

-Supply chain cybersecurity is a nascent field.
+Supply chain cyber security is a nascent field.
 It’s like the elephant outside the room, which no one really wants to talk about, even less do anything about.
-Nonetheless, there are best practice guides available which we recommend to clients.
+Nonetheless, there are best practice guides available that we recommend to clients.

 The UK’s National Cyber Security Centre (NCSC) proposes 12 principles designed to enable effective control of the supply chain.
 While this may seem more complex compared to NIST’s four stages, the NCSC’s guidance is easy to digest and a great starting point for anyone with a non-technical background.
 These stages are shown in the following image:

-For an example of how supply chain cybersecurity management can operate in practice, you can also take a look at the pragmatic approach followed by the UK Ministry of Defence, details of which are available here.
+For an example of how supply chain cyber security management can operate in practice, you can also take a look at the pragmatic approach followed by the UK Ministry of Defence.

 Establishing a Supply Chain Cyber Security Programme

-When establishing a supply chain cybersecurity programme, it is important to create a justifiable reason for doing so and to communicate this across the whole organisation (not just within IT or technical teams).
-Understanding and addressing risks in your supply chain normally starts by working with the procurement / commercial element of your organisation to identify who your suppliers are and to prioritise the suppliers who are assessed as high risk.
+When establishing a supply chain cyber security strategy, it is important to create a justifiable reason for doing so and to communicate this across the whole organisation (not just within IT or technical teams).
+Understanding and addressing risks in your supply chain normally starts by working with the procurement / commercial element of your organisation to identify who your suppliers are and to prioritise the suppliers who are assessed as high risk from threat actors.